 Money is used for buying items.
-Buying is using money to acquire anitem.
+Buying is using money to acquire an item.
+The one who buys is called a buyer.

 Selling is taking the money in exchange of an item.
 The one who gives the item is called a seller.